 This person is part of the inscription on the limestone statue fragment of Hathor on display at the the Garstang Museum of Archaeology in Liverpool (accession number E.66).
 This particular detail is only a few centimetres in height.
 The statue was excavated by John Garstang at Esna in Upper Egypt and dates to the reign of Ramesses IV, who reigned 1155–1149 BC.

-- Printed using UV inks cured beneath a UV lightbar
+Posters are printed on 220 gsm quality paper, using UV inks cured beneath a UV lightbar.

 Your security is important to me, and I want you to feel at ease browsing my store.
 All payments are processed by PayPal and Stripe – internationally renowned payment companies – meaning I don’t store any of your financial information on this site.
 I am the only person who has access to this site, and I protect it with strong passwords and security software.
 I have an SSL certificate that protects your details as they’re passed through to PayPal/Stripe, and I keep all software and plugins on this site fully up-to-date.